35 Beautiful Braided Updos For Black Women

 Naturally textured hair is stunning!
 But a sure way to turn up the heat is by styling them in a braided updo.
 Here are some mesmerizing braided updos for black women, styled with cornrows, feed-ins, and twists.

-Braided updos are just for the grand events!
+African hairstyles like braided updos are just for the grand events!
 Suppose it is a hot day, but you do not want to wrap your hair in a bun.
 Instead, style it in a braided updo, and watch as the compliments pour in.
 So, scroll down and check out the trendiest braided updos for your naturally coiled hair!

 - Both braids, as well as updos lean towards tight styles.
 Try keeping your updos loose to avoid straining your scalp.